ujang19/n8n-nodes-zapin-evo/nodes/EvolutionApi/properties/readme.txt

 	███████╗███████╗███████╗██║ ╚═╝ ██║███████╗██║ ╚████║   ██║   ███████║
 	╚══════╝╚══════╝╚══════╝╚═╝     ╚═╝╚══════╝╚═╝  ╚═══╝   ╚═╝   ╚══════╝

-Elements = Os campos que aparecem em cada Operation
+Elements = The fields that appear in each Operation

-"Cada Operation (ex: Enviar mensagem de Texto) tem campos que precisam ser preenchido para fazer uma requisição"
+"Each Operation (ex: Send Text Message) has fields that need to be filled to make a request"

-Exemplo:
+Example:
-Enviar Mensagem de Texto:
+Send Text Message:
-  • Instancia que vai enviar;
+  • Instance that will send;
-  • RemoteJid do destinatario;
+  • RemoteJid of the recipient;
-  • Mensagem que vai ser enviada;
+  • Message that will be sent;